kidist-amde/birth-monitor/README.md

 pip install tweepy
 ```

-In order to run the tweet_collection script you have to create config.py file in the curent working directory and provide your API tokens and access keys as follows
+In order to run the tweet_collection script, it is necessary to create the `config.py` file in the current working directory and provide the API tokens and access keys as follows:

 ```python
 api_key_ = ''